-The Senior Managers are the Principal, three Deputy Principals, an Assistant Principal and the School Business Manager.
+Until the 12th April 2015 the Senior Managers were the Principal, three Deputy Principals, two Assistant Principals and the School Business Manager.
+On 13th April 2015 the Principal was appointed as Executive Principal and one of the Deputy Principals was appointed as Head of School; the other roles remained unchanged.
 These managers control the Academy at an executive level implementing the policies laid down by the Governors and reporting back to them.
-As a group, the Senior Managers are responsible for the authorisation of spending within agreed budgets; the appointment of staff, though appointment boards for posts in the Management Team and teaching staff always contain a governor; the implementation and monitor of the School Development Plan; and, with Governors, completing the School Self Evaluation.
-Some spending control is devolved to members of the Extended Management Team, with limits above which the Principal must countersign.
+As a group, the Senior Managers are responsible for the authorisation of spending within agreed budgets; the appointment of staff, though appointment boards for posts in the Management Team and teaching staff always contain a governor; the implementation and monitoring of the School Development Plan; and, with Governors, completing the School Self Evaluation.
+Some spending control is devolved to members of the Extended Management Team, with limits above which the Executive Principal or Head of School must countersign.

-The Extended Management Team includes the Senior Managers, four Curriculum Managers and a Bursar.
+The Extended Management Team includes the Senior Managers, two Curriculum Managers and a Bursar.
 The Extended Management Team is responsible for the day to day operation of the Academy, in particular organising the teaching staff and curriculum, overseeing the curriculum delivery and co-ordinating staff and children well-being.

-The Principal is the Accounting Officer.
+The Executive Principal is the Accounting Officer.